 Synthetic pharmaceuticals are a modern phenomenon only present in the last hundred years or so.

-The History of Cannabis Use in India
+Cannabis Use in India

 The year is 1244 B.C.
 You make your way down a bustling city street.
 Street vendors stocking all your favorite foods.